nnmer/azure-iot-device-docker/README.md

 bash run-init.sh
 ```

-This will generate X.509 certificate and verification certificate.
+This will generate X.509 root certificate and verification certificate.
 When you will be prompted to provide verification code do next:
-- go to *Azure DPS > Certificates* and add generated certificate, which is saved at *./scripts/certs/azure-iot-test-only.root.ca.cert.pem* .
+- go to *Azure DPS > Certificates* and add generated certificate, which is saved at *./scripts/build/certs/azure-iot-test-only.root.ca.cert.pem* .
 - generate verification code for the certificate and provide it to the script
 - add a verification certificate to your certificate settings at Azure DPS.
-The verification certificate is saved at *./scripts/certs/verification-code.cert.pem*
+The verification certificate is saved at *./scripts/build/certs/verification-code.cert.pem*

 ### Step 3a.